California Legislative Jewish Caucus: Founding and early Israel mandate

 By codifying support for the MOU into state resolutions (SCR 121 2014; SCR 25 2015; SB 1376 2016), the CLJC positioned itself as the de facto conduit for California–Israel economic collaboration.

 SCR 121 (2014) and SCR 25 (2015) both include the explicit assertion that collaboration with Israel under the California-Israel MOA “will foster peace and democracy in the Middle East”.

+Holocaust, antisemitism and Israel

+In a 2018 California State Senate session honoring Israel’s 70th anniversary, organized at the initiative of the California Legislative Jewish Caucus, members and leaders of the caucus explicitly linked the Holocaust and antisemitism to Israel’s role as a refuge for Jews and to the need to ensure a secure State of Israel.

+Senator Bill Monning stated that “the establishment of the state of Israel provided refuge for people fleeing persecution, survivors of families who perished in the Holocaust…”.